Cuenca, Spain – an amazing (and underrated) weekend getaway

 There are plenty of hotels and hostals around Cuenca – I’ve stayed in a few.

 Posada Huecar is old-school and cheap, just at the bottom of the hill next to the river.
+I stayed there a couple of times.
+The beds aren’t great, but it’s cool for the ambiance and the price.

 Anyway, I’m no hotel critic, so why not just click on this affiliate link and give some money to Booking.com?

-And also, you’ll be supporting this blog, which is definitely a great idea.
+So you’ll be supporting this blog, which is definitely a great idea.

-There are lots of great places to see in Cuenca.
+But there are lots of great places to see in Cuenca.

 It’ll be cool, I promise.

 P.P.S.
 For more about mirando pa’ Cuenca, check out 10 obscene Spanish expressions.
+You won’t regret it.